Ami13F/Contacts-PyUnitTesting/README.md

 # Instructions
 ## Run all tests with:
 python -m unittest
-## Pyunit is implementation of JUnit
+## Pyunit is an implementation of JUnit

 #### the SetUpClass method is executed once before all tests
 #### the TearDownClass method is executed once after all tests